Nicholas Vazsonyi: Research

 Vazsonyi's first book examined Hungarian Marxist philosopher Georg Lukács, arguing that, despite his radical turn from modernist aesthete to committed communist, accompanied by a wholesale reassessment of his literary preferences, he managed to retain his favorite author, Johann Wolfgang von Goethe, by consistently reinterpreting his works to align with the current political climate.
 Vazsonyi next turned his attention to German national identity formation between the late 18th and mid-19th centuries.
 His edited volume, Searching for Common Ground, along with a set of journal articles, argued that the beginning of the national project could be traced to the mid-18th century, a good half century earlier than historians had previously considered.

 After receiving tenure in 2001, Vazsonyi returned to his earlier interest in music and opera, and combined it with his ongoing research on German culture and national identity formation by focusing on the composer Richard Wagner.
 This became his main area of scholarship for the next two decades.
 His first major publication was a volume on Die Meistersinger von Nürnberg, which brought together essays by both scholars as well as active performers, including Dietrich Fischer-Dieskau, the stage director Harry Kupfer and the conductor Peter Schneider.

 In 2010, Cambridge University Press published Vazsonyi's major monograph Richard Wagner: Self-Promotion and the Making of a Brand which argued that Wagner used techniques that would only become standard many decades later to fashion himself and his approach to composing as a brand.
 The book received wide critical acclaim, including a review from the Wall Street Journal that said "...written with panache and elan, conveying with refreshing brevity a palpable sense of Wagner's indefatigable industry...the first scholarly text to take seriously Wagner's incessant self-promotional activity, Mr. Vazsonyi's book assumes considerable importance not only in musicology but also in the history of marketing."

-Following the success of Vazsonyi's book, Cambridge UP invited him to conceive and produce the Cambridge Wagner Encyclopedia (2013) and, most recently, the Cambridge Companion to Wagner's Der Ring des Nibelungen which he co-produced with London-based music historian Mark Berry.
+Following the success of Vazsonyi's book, Cambridge UP invited him to draft and produce the Cambridge Wagner Encyclopedia (2013) and, most recently, the Cambridge Companion to Wagner's Der Ring des Nibelungen which he co-produced with London-based music historian Mark Berry.